seeu-inspace/easyg/README.md

-ls -a                                                    -a option is used to display all files. ls -1                                                    Display each file in a single line. ls -l                                                    Shows detailed information about the files and directories in a directory. ls -la /usr/bin | grep zip                               Searching for any file(s) in /usr/bin containing “zip”. pwd                                                      Print the current directory. cd ~                                                     Return to the home/user directory. echo "test1" > test.txt                                  Saves "test1" in the new file "test.txt". echo "test2" >> test.txt                                 Add in a new line "test2" in the file "test.txt". echo "hack::the::world" | awk -F "::" '{print $1, $3}'   Extracting fields from a stream using a multi-character separator in awk. comm scan-a.txt scan-b.txt                               Compare files. diff -c scan-a.txt scan-b.txt                            Compare files, context format. diff -u scan-a.txt scan-b.txt                            Compare files, unified format.
+ls -a                                                    -a option is used to display all files. ls -1                                                    Display each file in a single line. ls -l                                                    Shows detailed information about the files and directories in a directory. ls -la /usr/bin | grep zip                               Search for any file(s) in /usr/bin containing “zip”. pwd                                                      Print the current directory. cd ~                                                     Return to the home/user directory. echo "test1" > test.txt                                  Saves "test1" in the new file "test.txt". echo "test2" >> test.txt                                 Add in a new line "test2" in the file "test.txt". echo "hack::the::world" | awk -F "::" '{print $1, $3}'   Extr fields from a stream using a multi-character separator in awk. comm scan-a.txt scan-b.txt                               Compare files. diff -c scan-a.txt scan-b.txt                            Compare files, context format. diff -u scan-a.txt scan-b.txt                            Compare files, unified format.